1. SUNY College of Technology at Delhi

 Unsurprisingly, Inventory Management is the major skill in the resume of most Department Leads and they major in Business as well, with the common degree being Bachelors Degrees and High School Diplomas.

-When it comes to the most important skills required to be a department lead, we found that a lot of resumes listed 9.2% of department leads included safety procedures, while 8.9% of resumes included communication, and 8.4% of resumes included customer service.
+When it comes to the most important skills required to be a department lead, we found that a lot of resumes listed 12.0% of department leads included cleanliness, while 11.3% of resumes included safety procedures, and 9.9% of resumes included customer service.
 Hard skills like these are helpful to have when it comes to performing essential job responsibilities.

 If you're interested in becoming a department lead, one of the first things to consider is how much education you need.
 We've determined that 39.4% of department leads have a bachelor's degree.
 In terms of higher education levels, we found that 5.6% of department leads have master's degrees.
 Even though some department leads have a college degree, it's possible to become one with only a high school degree or GED.